 b.
-Described below is how the district identifies appropriate program providers of Vocational Education and Job Skills Training programs that are available to clients whose assessment indicates such services would be an appropriate work activity assignment:
+Described below is how the district identifies appropriate program providers of Vocational Education and Job Skills Training programs that are available to clients whose assessment indicates such services would be an appropriate work activity assignment.
+(Please ensure to include the current providers the district partners with for the provision of Vocational Education and Job Skills Training in Table 1 or Table 2 under Section 1.2 of this plan).

 BCDSS works in conjunction with the local WIOA to refer clients to training facilities and courses that are approved for WIOA funding.
-The program must lead to employment available locally.

 c.
-Described below are the process and guidelines workers follow to ensure that individuals who have not attained a basic literacy level and/or have not attained a high school diploma are offered the opportunity to participate in an educational activity:
+Described below are the process and guidelines workers follow to ensure that individuals who have not attained a basic literacy level and/or have not attained a high school diploma are offered the opportunity to participate in an educational activity.
+This includes individuals who are 18 and older and individuals aged 16 or 17 who are not attending secondary school or its equivalent.